 Another example is the management of requests for proposals by the sales teams.
 With the Powell Software Sales RFP template, a sales manager can systematize the creation of a Team every time they receive a customer RFP.
 This will enable them to ensure the sales team responding to the RFP has the documents they need, access to the CRM, and a space to collaborate and co-construct a personalized response.

 Beyond employee productivity, companies need to make sure the chosen remote work solutions support employees’ mental and digital wellbeing.
 Employees need to feel a sense of belonging and team spirit.
-This should be supported at several levels: by HR and internal communication within the digital portal, but also by each team leader.
+This should be supported at several levels: by HR and internal communication within the digital workplace, but also by each team leader.
 In the digital environment, this involves recreating some of the social moments from the office to strengthen team bonds.
-Moments like the coffee break are universally missed by remote employees.

 To break the monotony of online meetings, applications in the digital workplace like Powell Software’s Virtual Coffee Machine help managers organize meetings within Microsoft Teams that leave room for serendipity: an algorithm forms small groups according to people’s availability and the Water Fountain Cooler suggests topics.

-Adding digital wellbeing and social aspects to the digital workplace contributes to the fight against stress (“I am not able to achieve what is expected of me”) and isolation (“I have become a machine, I no longer have social interactions with my colleagues”) felt by some employees with telework in recent months.
+Adding digital well-being and social aspects to the digital workplace contributes to the fight against stress and isolation felt by some remote employees.

 The digital workplace has become the ultimate remote work solution.
 Yet, it’s clear its capabilities stretch beyond those working from home or at a desk.
 Embracing a hybrid or remote workplace necessitates flexibility.
 So the digital workplace should embrace and facilitate this flexibility by being available to every type of employee across various types of roles.